-Thank you for considering us for your notary needs.
-We’re commissioned to perform all Notarial Acts that are enshrined to Notaries Public by the laws and regulations of the State of Ohio.
-Our Notary Public has lengthy experience in the field and across many document types.
+Thank you for considering CEK Enterprises, Inc. for your notary needs.
+Cory, the notary, is commissioned to perform all Notarial Acts that are enshrined to Notaries Public by the laws and regulations of the State of Ohio.
+Our Notary Public (Cory) has lengthy experience in the field and across many document types.
 Not an Ohio resident?
 No problem!
-We can perform all Acts as long as you are in Ohio at the time.
+Cory can perform all Acts as long as you are in Ohio at the time.
 Learn more about our services below!

 Notary Signing Agent Services – Real Estate, Home Buying, Loan Signing, Titling, Escrow